cdvetal/evodenss/README.md

 MAJOR version is incremented whenever a breaking change is added.
 MINOR version is incremented whenever new features are added with backwards compatibility.
-PATCH version is incremented whenever bug fixes are done with backdwards compatibility.
+PATCH version is incremented whenever bug fixes are done with backwards compatibility.

 Numbers are updated by semi-automatically by `autosemver` library, according to the commit messages that are passed.
 For more information about this, please read [autosemver](https://autosemver.readthedocs.io/en/latest/usage.html) documentation.